 1000 Towne Center Blvd • Suite 505 • Pooler, Georgia 31322 • 912.988.7723

 A denture is a removable replacement for missing teeth and surrounding tissues.
-Two types of dentures are available: complete and partial dentures.
+Our 31332 dentist offers two types of dentures at Whole Tooth Dentistry: complete and partial dentures.

 Complete dentures are used when all the teeth are missing, while partial dentures are used when some natural teeth remain.
 Complete dentures can be either "conventional" or "immediate."
 Made after the teeth have been removed and the gum tissue has begun to heal, a conventional denture is ready for placement in the mouth about eight to 12 weeks after the teeth have been removed.
 Unlike conventional dentures, immediate dentures are made in advance and can be positioned as soon as the teeth are removed.
 As a result, the wearer does not have to be without teeth during the healing period.
 However, bones and gums shrink over time, especially during the healing period following tooth removal.
 Therefore, a disadvantage of immediate dentures compared with conventional dentures is that they require more adjustments to fit properly during the healing process and generally should only be considered a temporary solution until conventional dentures can be made